 - Access to business development programs to enhance the long term sustainability of individual businesses (i.e. Business Planning, Succession Planning, Cash-flow, Customer Service, Online Marketing Strategies, Accounting Software Packages to name a few)

 How is BHP supporting local businesses?

-To better support local businesses we are currently working on a series of measures that will be implemented across our business.
-These measures, along with the roll-out of the LBP, form part of our a new comprehensive Local and Indigenous Sourcing Strategy, aimed at lifting BHP’s capability and performance in working with local and Indigenous suppliers.
+To better support local businesses BHP are working on a series of measures that will be implemented across the business.
+These measures, along with the roll-out of the LBP, form part of the comprehensive Local and Indigenous Sourcing Strategy, aimed at lifting BHP’s capability and performance in working with local and Indigenous suppliers.

 Who can participate in the Local Buying Program?